gdelarosa/Cinema-Now/README.md

 * MVC archticture

 ### Notes
 This is a fun personal project that is currently ongoing so changes may occur at any moment.
-I did not give myself a deadline and I have no intention to make this into a full blown app for the app store.
-I wanted to work on a fun and free API.
-I was also inspired by the Netflix app and wanted to create a similar UI to that.
+I don't have a deadline but I'd like to have it completed before the end of January.
+I was inspired by the Netflix app and wanted to create a similar UI with the horizontal scrolling effect on the home screen.

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details.